-The Predictive Brain
+Blog: The Predictive Brain State

 So our brains are always in the past.
-Yet we interact in the present – catch the ball, have conversations and drive our cars.
-How do we do it if all we sense has already happened?
+Yet we interact in the present – we catch the ball, we have conversations, and we drive our cars.
+How can we interact if all we sense has already happened?

 We predict the future to interact in the present and sense the past.